vlothec/TRASH/README.md

 TRASH requires at least one fasta file as an input (with ".fa", ".fna" or ".fasta" extensions).
 Multiple files can be provided as separate arguments or by merging sequences into one fasta file.
 There is no limit on the amount of sequences provided.
 ### Simple run:
 ```
-TRASH_run.sh assembly.fa
+TRASH_run.sh assembly.fa --o output.path
 ```
-This will generate 3 files: "RepetitiveRegions_assembly.fa.csv", "Repeats_assembly.fa.csv" and "Repeats_assembly.fa.gff" in the directory from which the command was run.
-Additionally, 3 directories will be created: "plots_assembly.fa" with circos plots and "assembly.fa_out" with temporary files that can be removed.
+This will run TRASH with default settings in the output.path directory.
+### Example run
+**/example_run** contains fasta sequence and results of a TRASH run on an extraction from the chromosome 10 from CHM13 human genome, coordiantes 39,050,443:39,150,442.
+It includes several alpha satellite arrays.

 ## Additional options: